Home Legality

 When an offeree accepts the stipulations of an agreement or a contract, they are held responsible for fulfilling the intended roles of their agreement.
 If the offeree withdraws acceptance, depending on the form of the agreement, they will be held liable to fulfill the underlying terms of the agreement.
 There are instances where the offeree will be able to terminate the agreement, but a violation or a reneged stipulation must be present in the agreement.

-What are the Capacity to Enter into Contracts
+What are the Illegality of Contracts

-What are the Capacity to Enter into Contracts
+What are the Illegality of Contracts

 Discover Contracts Contrary to Statute